Hsuwaddyhtat22/Pokemon-Cards/README.md

 Some of the key features:
 - Set up app using webpack.
-- Update the leaderboard using an API.
+- Update Pokemon using an API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>